intellij-move/intellij-move.github.io/Writerside/topics/Opening-Loading-Aptos-Projects.md

 <img src="new_project.png" alt="New Project" width="600" border-effect="line" />
 </step>
 <step>
-Choose project name, select blockchain type and select Aptos CLI to use for the initialization process.
+Choose project name and select Aptos CLI to use for the initialization process.
 Move on Aptos IDE plugin ships with the built-in Aptos CLI.
 If you wish to use the different version of the CLI, you can download it with the <b>Get Aptos | Download pre-compiled binary from GitHub</b> action link.
 <img src="download_aptos.gif" alt="Download Aptos" border-effect="line" width="400" />